MicrosoftDocs/visualstudio-docs/docs/designers/introduction-to-wpf.md

 2. Ensuring that changes made to data by using controls are copied back to the managed objects.

 To simplify application development, WPF provides a data binding engine to automatically perform these steps.
 The core unit of the data binding engine is the <xref:System.Windows.Data.Binding> class, whose job is to bind a control (the binding target) to a data object (the binding source).
-This relationship is illustrated by the following figure.
+This relationship is illustrated by the following figure:

  ![Basic data binding diagram](../designers/media/databindingmostbasic.png "DataBindingMostBasic")

- The following example demonstrates how to bind a <xref:System.Windows.Controls.TextBox> to an instance of a custom `Person` object.
-The `Person` implementation is shown in the following code.
+The next example demonstrates how to bind a <xref:System.Windows.Controls.TextBox> to an instance of a custom `Person` object.
+The `Person` implementation is shown in the following code:

  [!code-vb[SimpleDataBindingSnippets#PersonClassCODE](../designers/codesnippet/VisualBasic/introduction-to-wpf_2.vb)]
  [!code-csharp[SimpleDataBindingSnippets#PersonClassCODE](../designers/codesnippet/CSharp/introduction-to-wpf_2.cs)]